RhubarbPHP/Module.Stem/docs/models-and-schemas.md

 common repository is a database such as MySQL.
 Models let us create, load, modify and delete records and navigate through the relationships between them.

-They provide an excellent container for any business logic relating to that type of data.
+They are also the normal container for any business logic internal to that type of data.

 ## Creating a Model object

 To start modelling you need to create your own model classes.
-Any class that extends the `Model` base class is called a Model class.
+Any class that extends the `Model` base class is called a Model class. e.g.

 ``` php
 class Customer extends Model